brimdata/zed/docs/lake/design.md

 ### Log

-Like `git log`, the command `zed lake log` prints the journal of commit operations.
+Like `git log`, the command `zed lake log` prints a history of commit objects starting from any commit.

-The journal represents the entire history of the lake.
+The commit objects represents the entire history of the data in the lake.
 Each entry contains an action:

 * `Add` to add a data object reference to a pool,
 * `Delete` to delete a data object reference from a pool,
 * `AddIndex` to bind an index object to a data object to prune the data object from a scan when possible using the index,
 * `DeleteIndex` to remove an index object reference to its data object, and
-* `CommitMessage` for providing metadata about each commit.
+* `Commit` for providing metadata about each commit.

 The actions are not grouped directly by their commit tag but instead each action embeds the KSUID of its commit tag.